megamsys/whmcs_go/README.md

 WHMCS supports two ways of authentication

-Pass the variables using the Key USERNAME, PASSWORD (or) ACCCESSKEY in a map.
+You can either pass the variables using the Key USERNAME, PASSWORD (or) ACCCESSKEY in a map.

 - username, password